imh-ds/qol/README.md

 # qol
- Quality of Life Automation Wrappers for Social & Behavioral Sciences
+ Quality of Life Automation Wrappers for Behavioral & Marketing Sciences